 Good Food Connections

-Seattle Good Business Network produced the inaugural Good Food Connections on Monday, February 27, 2023, a farm-and-sea-to-table trade conference uniting farmers, fishers, artisans, chefs, buyers and community food stakeholders around a common table.
-Made possible in partnership with Tilth Alliance and with support from King Conservation District.
+Seattle Good Business Network presents the second annual Good Food Connections on Monday, February 26, 2024, a farm-and-sea-to-table trade conference uniting farmers, fishers, artisans, chefs, buyers and community food stakeholders around a common table.

 Wholesale Product Finder